Hopac/Hopac/Docs/Programming.md

 let (<|>) a1 a2 = choose [a1; a2]
 ```

-In fact, the above definition of **select** is essentially accurate.
-The binary
+In fact, the above definition of **select** is essentially how the operation is
-choice **<|>** operation can be, and is, implemented internally as a slightly
+internally implemented.
+The binary choice **<|>** operation can be, and is,
-more efficient special case (avoiding the construction of the sequence).
+implemented internally as a slightly more efficient special case (avoiding the
+construction of the sequence).

 ### Guards